Espionage

-Espionage, spying, or intelligence gathering is the act of obtaining secret or confidential information (intelligence).
-A person who commits espionage is called an espionage agent or spy.
-Any individual or spy ring (a cooperating group of spies), in the service of a government, company, criminal organization, or independent operation, can commit espionage.
+Espionage, spying, or intelligence gathering, as a subfield of the intelligence field, is the act of obtaining secret, confidential, or in some way valuable information.
+Such information is also referred to as intelligence.
+A professional trained in conducting intelligence operations by their government may be employed as an intelligence officer.
+Espionage may be conducted in a foreign country, domestically or remotely.
 The practice is clandestine, as it is by definition unwelcome.
 In some circumstances, it may be a legal tool of law enforcement and in others, it may be illegal and punishable by law.

 Espionage is often part of an institutional effort by a government or commercial concern.
-However, the term tends to be associated with state spying on potential or actual enemies for military purposes.
-Spying involving corporations is known as industrial espionage.
+The term is frequently associated with state spying on potential or actual enemies for military purposes.
+However, there are many types of espionage.
+Industrial espionage, for example, involves spying on civilians and their respective business or corporate interests.

-One way to gather data and information about a targeted organization is by infiltrating its ranks.
-Spies can then return information such as the size and strength of enemy forces.
-They can also find dissidents within the organization and influence them to provide further information or to defect.
-In times of crisis, spies steal technology and sabotage the enemy in various ways.
-Counterintelligence is the practice of thwarting enemy espionage and intelligence-gathering.
-Almost all sovereign states have strict laws concerning espionage, including those who practise espionage in other countries, and the penalties for being caught are often severe.
+One way spies gather data and information about a targeted military organization is by infiltrating its ranks.
+They can then return information such as the size and strength of the enemy forces.
+They can also find collaborators and dissidents within the organization and influence them to provide further information or defect.
+Spies can steal technology and sabotage the enemy in various ways.
+Counterespionage, also known as counterintelligence or offensive countertintelligence, is the practice of thwarting enemy espionage and intelligence gathering.
+Almost all sovereign states have laws concerning espionage and the penalties for being caught spying are often severe.

 History

+Ancient world

 Espionage has been recognized as of importance in military affairs since ancient times.